-Tax day is less than a month away, and over a quarter of Americans think it would be easier to go a week without their cell phone than file their taxes.
+Tax day is less than a month away.
+Yet over a quarter of Americans think it would be easier to go a week without their cell phone than file their taxes.

 Tax preparation company TaxSlayer released a new survey revealing that over three quarters of the U.S. are confident that we are capable of doing our taxes, but it really stresses us out.